 Coolshanagh is a meeting place of friends and a spectacular, small vineyard that sits some seven kilometers north of Naramata, on the path to Chute Lake.
 Owners Skip and Judy Stothert work with Okanagan Crush Pad winemaker Matt Dumayne and Italian consultant Alberto Antonini to make this standoffish, stony mineral chardonnay that comes with medium intensity, dusty, chalky, green apple fruit flavours.
-The 2014 is the best yet, revealing its true nature thanks to the use of large neutral oak barriques, egg-shaped concrete vats and careful lees aging.
+Revealing its true nature thanks to the use of large neutral oak barriques, egg-shaped concrete vats and careful lees aging.
 A halibut natural, it can work with oysters and seafood pasta dishes.